unparalleled-js/docs-1/connectors/bigquery/best-practices.md

 *Lead data from Marketing channels into databases and warehouses before entering CRM apps*

 ### Step 1: Extracting lead data from Marketing applications
 Workato makes it easy for marketers of any technical level to extract lead data and pump them directly into databases.
-This practice is great for backing up your marketing data in real time and also performing as potential data enrichment such as running your lead data through Clearbit.
+This practice is great for backing up your marketing data in real time and also performing any potential data enrichment such as running your lead data through Clearbit.

 ![Back up data from EventBrite to SQL server](/assets/images/bigquery/recipe-1.png)